smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 ### Changes in SDL Core

 1. Implementation of HMI API described above in Core.
-2. Implementation of Mobile API described above in Core.
+2. Implementation of Mobile API described above in SDL Core.
 3. Implementation to handle additional `functional group` for WiFi.
 4. SDL Core will cache `WiFi credentials` received from HMI and will be able to share them with other apps if permitted by policies.